 Whenever two Court Cards appear in a reading together, one is most definitely you and the other is another prominent person in your life.
 It is often difficult to confess to your Tarot reader that you are, in fact, the force in your life that a particular card is personifying.
 When two Court Cards appear in the same reading, it is easier for you to help your Tarot reader assess who is who, thus facilitating a clearer, more accurate reading.

 When the Knight of Cups appears in a reading with lots of other cards from the suit of Cups, the lack of logic and structure are holding back a favorable resolution.

 Court Cards mix particularly well with Aces.
 An Ace of any suit present in a reading with the Knight of Cups adds a positive spin to the groundbreaking swell of passion indicated by this card.

-When the Knight of Wands is paired with a female card from the Major Arcana (The High Priestess, The Empress, Strength, Temperance, The Star and The World), there is a definite personification in the Knight as a man in relationship to the Major Arcana card.
+When the Knight of Cups is paired with a female card from the Major Arcana (The High Priestess, The Empress, Strength, Temperance, The Star and The World), there is a definite personification in the Knight as a man in relationship to the Major Arcana card.

 The Knight of Cups combines quite well with The Chariot and indicates a smooth transition is already in the works.
 With The Tower card, the Knight of Cups only serves to underscore just how drastic and thorough the change you are going through is bound to become.

 The Tarot’s Judgment card is one card to take seriously when it appears in a reading with the Knight of Cups.
-There is such a certainty of resolution and absolute finality to the Judgement card that when paired with such a passionate, electric and emotional card as the Knight of Cups, the outcome of a reading involving these two is something life-altering of the permanent type: pregnancy being only one of those serious outcomes.
+There is such a certainty of resolution and absolute finality to the Judgement card that when paired with such a passionate, electric, and emotional card as the Knight of Cups, the outcome of a reading involving these two is something life-altering of the permanent type: pregnancy being only one of those serious outcomes.